Tunisia: Antiquity

 Following the Battle of Carthage which began in 149 BC during the Third Punic War, Carthage was conquered by Rome in 146 BC.
 Following its conquest, the Romans renamed Carthage to Africa, incorporating it as a province.

-During the Roman period, the area of what is now Tunisia enjoyed a huge development.
-The economy, mainly during the Empire, boomed: the prosperity of the area depended on agriculture.
-Called the Granary of the Empire, the area of actual Tunisia and coastal Tripolitania, according to one estimate, produced one million tons of cereals each year, one quarter of which was exported to the Empire.
-Additional crops included beans, figs, grapes, and other fruits.

-By the 2nd century, olive oil rivaled cereals as an export item.
-In addition to the cultivations and the capture and transporting of exotic wild animals from the western mountains, the principal production and exports included textiles, marble, wine, timber, livestock, pottery such as African Red Slip, and wool.

-There was even a huge production of mosaics and ceramics, exported mainly to Italy, in the central area of El Djem (where there was the second biggest amphitheater in the Roman Empire).

 Berber bishop Donatus Magnus was the founder of a Christian group known as the Donatists.
 During the 5th and 6th centuries (from 430 to 533 AD), the Germanic Vandals invaded and ruled over a kingdom in Northwest Africa that included present-day Tripoli.
 The region was easily reconquered in 533–534 AD, during the rule of Emperor Justinian I, by the Eastern Romans led by General Belisarius, preluding a 165-year era of Byzantine rule.